 Further opportunities

-Composers at Royal Holloway have their music played and recorded regularly by resident and visiting professional musicians, the Royal Holloway Sinfonietta and, of course, by fellow students.
+Composers at Royal Holloway have their music played and recorded regularly by resident and visiting professional musicians, the New Music Collective and, of course, by fellow students.
 Our award-winning New Music Ensemble-in-Residence CHROMA provides unrivalled workshop and performance opportunities.
+Student composers are also invited to submit applications for the Picture Gallery Composer-in-Residence scheme among many other new music projects around campus.

 Ensemble-in-residence

 Royal Holloway is a world-leading centre for Global Music Studies, and benefits from one of the highest concentrations of ethnomusicologists of any music department in the UK and a vibrant research culture.
-Staff research expertise at RHUL spans an impressive regional compass that includes Asia, the Caribbean, Europe, Latin America and the Middle East.
+Staff research expertise at Royal Holloway spans an impressive regional compass that includes Asia, the Caribbean, Europe and Latin America.

 This rich research environment informs our dynamic Undergraduate and Postgraduate teaching programme.

-Undergraduates can choose from an exciting range of courses including: Contemporary Debates in Music; Introduction to World Musics; Studies in Ethnomusicology; Studies in Music, Media and Technology; Music Power and Politics; Intercultural Performance; Musics of China, Issues in Popular Music (India or Latin America); Sibelius and the Music of Northern Europe; Orchestras around the World; Traditional Music of the Andes; Music, Environment and Ecology; Music of the Mediterranean – oral traditions.
+Undergraduates can choose from an exciting range of courses, which in any year may include Contemporary Debates in Music; Introduction to World Musics; Studies in Ethnomusicology; Studies in Music, Media and Technology; Music, Power and Politics; Intercultural Performance; Musics of China; Sibelius and the Music of Northern Europe; Orchestras around the World; Traditional Music of the Andes.